Ice versus Heat?

 Today after he asked me what I would tell a patient with the same complaint (isn’t he so smart?)
 I finally decided to take my own advice and put some ice on it…..and wouldn’t you know…I feel better 🙂

-You will get a different answer to this question depending on the practitioner you ask and the particular injury you might be dealing with.
+You will get a different answer to this question of ice versus heat depending on the practitioner you ask and the particular injury you might be dealing with.
+The research is also mixed which makes the answer to this question even more complicated

-To try and simplify things and give you some tips that you can use when you are dealing with pain and injury, here is the way I explain it to the patients and athletes in my practice based on the literature I’ve read as well as personal and clinical experience:
+To try and simplify things and give you some tips that you can use when you are dealing with pain and injury and you are confused about ice versus heat for your situation, here is the way I explain it to the patients and athletes in my practice.
+This opinion is based on the literature I’ve read as well as personal and clinical experience. (as always, I reserve the right to change my mind as I learn and experience more)

 Although it’s a bit more complicated than this…think about it this way as 2 basic concepts.